itsdotnickscott/Periodic-Tables-Documentation/README.md

 );
 ```

 Firstly, we have to acknowledge the query in the URL.
 If there is no date query, today's date will be used.
+You can see the initial `<Dashboard />` component in `/layout/Routes.js` passes the current date as a prop.

-You can see this happening in `/layout/Routes.js` at the `<Dashboard />` component.
-Luckily, our handy `utils` folder has a custom React hook to grab the query!
+React doesn't have a built in query getter.
+Luckily, our handy `utils` folder has a custom React hook to grab the query.
 Let's check it out in `/utils/useQuery.js`:
 ```javascript
 /**
  * useQuery is a custom hook that makes use of the useLocation and the URL class to parse the query parameters.